ekschultz777/TeeFinder/README.md

 This app relies on a third-party API, __GolfCourseAPI__, to retrieve golf course data.
 At present, the API does not support querying courses by geographic location or other filters.
 As a result, the application implements a workaround by loading the database of courses upon the first launch.
+To check out a version of the app where sync on app launch is removed, please checkout the branch tedschultz/lightweight: git checkout tedschultz/lightweight

 This approach allows the app to: